 Fortunately, even if you have a reverse mortgage, you can still sell your home.
 It’s similar to the process of selling a home without a reverse mortgage, but there are some differences.

 - You should contact your reverse mortgage lender first.
 Your lender can detail the exact amount you owe on the loan and how to satisfy your obligation to repay.

 - Contact a real estate attorney.
 A real estate attorney can help clarify the technicalities of repaying your reverse mortgage.

 - Pay immediately.
 After you have sold the home with a reverse mortgage, ensure that that lender receives the payment and closes your account as soon as possible.
 Remember that you are entitled to any remaining equity.

 Make sure you have somewhere else to live if you plan on selling, and make sure that your new home is affordable.
 You’ll also want to check the equity you have left after taking out the reverse mortgage if you plan to use some of it to purchase or pay rent on your new home.

 Can you walk away from a reverse mortgage?

-- If the reverse mortgage in question comes due and you ignore the repayment, the lender will likely foreclose on the home and sell it to get their money back.
+Technically, you can walk away from a reverse mortgage.
+However, the lender will likely foreclose on the home and sell it to get their money back.

 - Article sources

-- ConsumerAffairs writers primarily rely on government data, industry experts and original research from other reputable publications to inform their work.
-To learn more about the content on our site, visit our FAQ page.
+- CConsumerAffairs writers primarily rely on government data, industry experts and original research from other reputable publications to inform their work.
+Specific sources for this article include: